zlab-pub/wifi-ptp/README.md

 ### Build linuxptp

-The ptp version in this repo is modified to disable PTP capability checking.
-Our modified version based on the commit [dd30b3a](https://github.com/richardcochran/linuxptp/tree/dd30b3a0d94d1c087066066e5df6bc84e3019b0b).
+The ptp version in this repo is modified to disable PTP capability checking and implement the **PHC function in a relatively simple but improper way**.
+The modified version is based on the commit [dd30b3a](https://github.com/richardcochran/linuxptp/tree/dd30b3a0d94d1c087066066e5df6bc84e3019b0b).
 We also provide a file `linuxptp.patch`, which is the diff information between the commit `dd30b3a` and our modified linuxptp.

 ```bash
 cd <repo path>/ptp